taocpp/sequences/README.md

 The following compilers have bugs which prevent our code from compiling:

-* Clang 4.0.
 * Xcode 7 and 8 when used with C++14 or higher.
 * Visual Studio 2015.

 (If you know how to fix those, please let us know)

-Part of the library might still work, e.g. Clang 4.0 only has problems with `zip` and `fold` (and everything based on it).

 ## Provided algorithms and examples